openbmc/docs/kernel-development.md

 to `aspeed.c` will be treated with some prejudice as the file will be removed once we have drivers for all of the Aspeed peripherals.

-## Getting existing code in the tree

-The OpenBMC kernel is currently based on the 4.7 series.
-If there is upstream code you would like backported, send it to the list.
-Be sure to include the upstream commit SHA in the commit message.

 ## Testing

-When modifying the tree we currently test on the following platforms:

-- Palmetto, an OpenPower Power8 box containing an ast2400 with NCSI networking
-- ast2500-evb, the Aspeed dev board with two PHYs
-- Witherspoon, an OpenPower Power9 box containing an ast2500 with NCSI networking
-- qemu-plametto and qemu-romulus

 Before submitting patches it is recommended you boot test on at least the Qemu platforms, and whatever hardware you have available.